 ~No purpose in life

 ~Wrong associates in business

-I believe everybody agrees that lack of ambition or procrastination are obviously road blocks on your way towards you goals, but Hill also mentions some rather unexpected causes of failure:
+I believe everybody agrees that lack of ambition or procrastination is obviously a roadblock on your way towards your goals, but Hill also mentions some rather unexpected causes of failure:

 ~Lack of control of sexual power